 The PCM distribution was further extended in 1980 with an additional link, via Sandy Heath, onwards to Peterborough and Tacolneston.

 Eventually technology progressed again and the old 13 channel PCM system was replaced by the PCM/NICAM standard which allowed even more high quality audio channels to be sent around the country alongside other BBC in house services and DAB.
 Whipsnade would be part of this network with Swains Lane in London.

 Whipsnade at one time provided the main feed for BBC2 to Sandy Heath by receiving the service off air from Crystal Palace and relaying it onwards to Sandy by SHF link.
 This RBL was in use from the opening of BBC2 from Sandy in 1969 until regional opt-outs were introduced to the service in the late 1980's, at which point the route was demoted to RBS (rebroadcast standby) as Sandy Heath was assigned to the BBC East region from Norwich.
-Also according to my research it also provided the feeds for both BBC1 and BBC2 to Oxford until that transmitter was transferred to the BBC South region.
+Whipsnade also provided the feeds for both BBC1 and BBC2 to Oxford until that transmitter was transferred to the BBC South region.

 Whipsnade was also considered as one of the original two VHF radio sites for BBC R Bedfordshire (now 3CR) but in the end this never happened and the station co-sited with ILR at Zouches Farm.